Kitchen Stewardship | Caring for All Our Gifts

 I know, I know…even though finding and eliminating root causes must be our goal, sometimes it’s not that easy.
 Or it takes forever to figure out – or to work through and heal.

-In the meantime, if you (or your family) need more instant relief from the person you become when you’re bleeding through tampons and pads like the burglars who left the water on in Home Alone visited your uterus, there ARE some natural remedies that you can use to curb the symptoms of heavy flow.
+In the meantime, if you (or your family) need more instant relief from the person you become when you’re bleeding through tampons and pads like the burglars who left the water on in Home Alone visited your uterus, there ARE some natural remedies for heavy periods that you can use to curb the symptoms of heavy flow.

 Vitamin K for Blood Clotting